Wunderpus: Predation

 The wunderpus is known to display an interspecific aggressive foraging behavior.
 Using its right dorsolateral arm or its dorsal and dorsolateral arms, the wunderpus forms a loop around the mantle opening of the other octopus.
 Studies have found that the wunderpus exhibit this aggressive behavior on its close relative the mimic octopus (Thaumoctopus mimicus).
 Using its longest arm to form the loop around its opponent, its begins to tighten the loop, constricting it like a snake would constrict its prey.
-This aggressive display of asphyxiation doesn’t immediately choke its opponent but instead prevents the flow of water into the mantle and out of the funnel.
-This flow of water is important because it’s what carries water over the gill to oxygenate their blood.
+This aggressive display of asphyxiation does not immediately choke its opponent but instead prevents the flow of water into the mantle and out of the funnel.
+This flow of water is important because it carries water over the gill to oxygenate their blood.
 Without this replenishment, the octopus will gradually deplete its oxygen and ultimately die.
 This constriction over the mantle also prevents their opponent from releasing its ink.

 Cephalopods are constantly at risk of predation due to their soft bodies, which provide no protection against elements and predators like fish.
 Most cephalopods are equipped with the ability to ink to deter their predators but unfortunately for the Wunderpus, they have a reduced ink sac and are unable to release ink.
 When attacked, the Wunderpus is capable of releasing an arm, allowing it to escape from its predators.
 It will later regenerate its lost limb.
 It is unknown what the specific predators of the wunderpus octopus are, but it is believed that they are likely preyed upon by aggressive mantis shrimps, flounders and scorpion fishes.